scifir/scifir-units/TO-DO.md

 // TODO: zones must match that the type send corresponds to the data
 // TODO: aid must match that the type send corresponds to the data
 // TODO: initialize_from_string() should test for whitespace at the end both on aid and zid classes
+// TODO: add the string literals with the prefixes Q, R, r and q
+// TODO: add the rest of string literals of litre
-// TODO: change the #include paths that are of the same folder to be direct
+// TODO: add to the README.md file the explanation of the not so known dimensions near the start
+// TODO: add to the README.md file all basic units
+// TODO: add the bit dimension
+// TODO: conversion of size_t to and int gives a warning in MSVC
+// TODO: finish testing in Windows all tests
+// TODO: add the Celsius to the conversion
+// TODO: document somewhere the multiples of light year
+// TODO: add to_scalar_unit() function to pixel class

-// TODO: check the characters of the initialization strings in all vector_unit classes
+// TODO: maybe it's needed to change characters of the initialization strings of some vector_unit classes.
+It's needed to update the file README.md too with that
-// TODO: try the initialization strings with the unicode characters literally, not with their conversion, inside the tests of vector_unit classes
 // TODO: maybe add a character table inside the documentation to copy the characters of the initialization strings
 // TODO: think of how to implement conversions, do also the test of them
 // TODO: check if the member-variable names of dimension class can be changed